PlakarKorp/docs.plakar.io/content/commands/plakar/main/diag/index.md

 **plakar diag**
 command provides detailed information about various internal data structures.
 The type of information displayed depends on the specified argument.
-Without any arguents, display information about the repository.
+Without any arguments, display information about the repository.

 The sub-commands are as follows:

 **errors** *snapshotID*

 > Display the list of errors in the given snapshot.

+**locks**

+> Display the list of locks currently held on the repository.

 **object** *objectID*